Curriculum

 - A copy of your proof of English competency (see below).

-Proficiency in the English language is also essential to completing our courses.
+English Language Requirements Proficiency in the English language is also essential to completing our courses.
 If English is NOT your first language, we ask for proof of competency during the application process.
 We are able to accept an IELTS overall score of 6.0 (with a minimum of 5.5 for each band) or an equivalent qualification.
-Duolingo is also accepted, as long as your score is above 95 per component.*

 If you do not meet these requirements, please don’t worry.
 The University of South Wales run a number of English Language Programmes at the Centre for International English to prepare you for your academic studies.
 You can also contact our admissions team on admissions@diploma-msc.com for more information on the qualifications we accept.